CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 So, in your previous lessons you have been taught how to store and retrieve data using files.
-This is fine and works well for some data - particularly simple data - but it can quickly cause issues with your data.
+This is fine and works well for some data - particularly simple data - but it can quickly cause issues when you have a *lot* of data and *complicated* data.

 TEACHER STORY:

-Back in 2013 I used to work for a company that ran hotel wifi systems for five star hotels.
+Back in 2013 I used to work for a company that ran hotel wifi for big hotel chain.
-We did Intercontinentals, Sheratons, Marriotts and a whole bunch of others.
-This company had been going for a long time and hails back to the times when wifi used to be very expensive.
+We did at least 4 big brands that you've probably heard of and a whole bunch of others.
+This company had been going for a long time and used to make $8 when, back in the dark ages, you paid $12 for a day of wifi.

-The code for this system had the notion of "invoices", "wifi enrollments" and "guests" and stored data on each.
-We would store data on each and we would run reports on each and send them to the hotels who would use them to bill guests.
+The code for this system had the notion of "invoices", "wifi enrollments" and "guests" and stored data on each of them as well as the links between them.
+We would store data about these things and we would run reports on each and send them to the hotels who would use them to bill guests.

-All fine so far.
-Except we would sometimes send reports with invoices which didn't have enrollments, enrollments which didn't have guests.
-Sometimes the amounts on those invoices would rack up to tens even hundreds of thousands of dollars.
-Of invoices *without* customers.
+All normal so far.
+Except we would sometimes send reports with invoices which didn't have enrollments, and enrollments which didn't have guests.

-This was how the face of the hotel manager looked:
+Sometimes the amounts on those invoices would rack up to tens even hundreds of thousands of dollars of invoices *without* customers, and the hotel managers were rarely happy:

 ![Hotel manager](grumpy-cat.jpg "Hotel manager's face")

 This was a very, very serious problem.
-We were >.< this close to losing Marriott as a customer - and a large part of it was because of this.
+We were >.< this close to losing a big hotel chain as a customer - and a large part of it was because of this.

 This was a problem because our system was buggy, so we had what are generally called "data integrity" issues.
-Data integrity issues are like normal bugs except much, much worse.
-You can almost always fix a normal bug.
-For bad data the chances are you will *never* fix it.
+You've encountered bugs before on this course - data integrity issues bugs too - bugs with your data.

+The difference between a bug in your code and a bug in your data caused by a bug in your code is that bugs in your code can always be fixed.
+Bugs in your data - sometimes they can never be fixed.

-These lessons are about storing and retrieving data safely such that you won't have the same problems I did.
+These lessons are about using SQL and storing and retrieving data in your code in such a way that your data is kept clean.

 # LESSON 1B : What is the point of an SQL database?